laaane16/formulaParser/README.md

-# 🧠 Formula2SQL
+# 🧠 Formulex (Formula + Expression + Exec)

-**Formula2SQL** is a lightweight library that parses user-defined formulas into SQL expressions or JavaScript functions — and optionally parses SQL back to formulas.
+**Formulex** is a lightweight library that parses user-defined formulas into SQL expressions or JavaScript functions — and optionally parses SQL back to formulas.

 Whether you're building a low-code platform, dynamic reporting engine, or a rule-based system, Formula2SQL helps you transform formulas into executable logic.